Alexis M.,

 Where are you vulnerable?

 Vulnerabilities are not just technical.
 Sure, unpatched software is a vulnerability.
-But so is the fact that only one person knows how to maintain your critical system, and that person is planning to retire next year.
+But so is the fact that only one person knows how to maintain your critical system, and that person plans to retire next year.

-These are also overly complex architectures.
+So are overly complex architectures.
 Inadequate backup procedures.
 Lack of security awareness training.
-Reliance on a single supplier.
+Dependence on a single supplier.
 Poor documentation.

 You're looking for the gaps between where you are and where you need to be.